 Following these steps should give you the best chance at always having fresh towels, even in humid environments.
 One of the biggest culprits in towels smelling bad is mildew or not drying completely.
 With hot water and time in the dryer will help kill those smells — no more embarrassing moments with your guests.

-Even with that kind of harsh cleaning regimen, white towels age well.
+Even with that kind of harsh cleaning regimen, white towels age well, says Real Simple.
 Because there’s nothing to fade, it takes them a long time to show signs of wear and tear.
 Even when your towels begin to fray, since they always smell fresh, you won’t notice as much.

 It’s also easy to mix and match sets for your guests.
 All of your white towels will typically coordinate even if they aren’t from the same set.
 You can pick and choose the least frayed or the most fluffy, and they’ll go together regardless.